laurd-spada/laurd-spada/README.md

 # 💫 About Me:
 Hello and welcome!
-My name is Daniel Oboba Ufuoma, and I am a software engineer with a strong background in Java, Python, React, and JavaScript.
+My name is Daniel Oboba Ufuoma, and I am a software engineer with a strong background in Java, Python, React, and JavaScript and Go.
 I am passionate about using technology to solve complex problems and create innovative solutions.
 With experience in both front-end and back-end development, I am adept at designing and implementing scalable applications.
 In my free time, I enjoy exploring new technologies and contributing to open-source projects.

 ## 🌐 Socials: